-- Armed Response Book Review – This is a very good book that introduces someone to the fundamentals of self defense and the use of firearms for the same.
+- Armed Response – This is a very good book that introduces someone to the fundamentals of self-defense and the use of firearms for the same.
 The forward is written by Massad Ayoob, which lends credibility right out of the gate.

-- Black Man with a Gun Book Review – Part history book, part firearms training book, Black Man with a Gun is a fantastic read.
+- Black Man with a Gun – Part history book, part firearms training book, Black Man with a Gun is a fantastic read.
 Check out my video review of the book here.

-- Defensive Living Book Review – Defensive Living is an excellent book for anyone seeking to improve their personal safety.
+- Defensive Living – Defensive Living is an excellent book for anyone seeking to improve their personal safety.
 It is well written and an easy read.
-I highly recommend this for beginners, and think experienced shooters can learn a lot from it as well.
+I highly recommend this for beginners and think experienced shooters can learn a lot from it as well.

-- Modern Reloading Book Review – We take a look at the book Modern Reloading writter by Richard Lee, the founder of Lee Precision.
-It takes a different approach to reloading that you are not likely to find in other reloading manuals.
+- Modern Reloading – We take a look at the book Modern Reloading writer by Richard Lee, the founder of Lee Precision.
+It takes a different approach to reload that you are not likely to find in other reloading manuals.

-- Shooter’s Bible to Cartridges Book Review – This book hits the same topic as Cartridges of the World (above), but with a totally different perspective.
+- Shooter’s Bible to Cartridges – This book hits the same topic as Cartridges of the World (above), but with a totally different perspective.
 This book focuses on the most popular cartridges, rather than trying to be a complete reference.
-It also uses high quality, full color photos throughout the book.
+It also uses high quality, full-color photos throughout the book.

-- Standard Catalog of Smith & Wesson: Book Review – A review of the authoritative tome on all things S&W. This book is a true encyclopedia on all guns and accessories sold under the Smith & Wesson brand.
+- Standard Catalog of Smith & Wesson – A review of the authoritative tome on all things S&W. This book is a true encyclopedia on all guns and accessories sold under the Smith & Wesson brand.

 Cleaning your guns may be the dull side to shooting, but it is important to keep your guns cleaned and lubed properly.
 Failure to do so can mean the firearms fail you when you need them most.
 We give you our thoughts and observations on some of the cleaning gear and lubes we have tried.